l3r0ux/nomad-cafe/README.md

 Sending emails is done using the SendGrid API.
 Users can use the contact form to send an email to the business email address of the owner of the app.
 I also implemented a subscription system, so that users who are subscribed get notified when a new event is added, edited or removed, with that specific events details.
-There is also an unsubscribe function which deleted the specific user from the database.
+There is also an unsubscribe function which deletes the specific user from the database.

 There is also server side input validation and sanitization on all inputs using the Express-Validator package.
 The validation errors are dynamically sent back to the front end asynchronously, and rendered at the appropriate input.